Connor Michalek: Response

 Justin Roberts, who was instrumental in getting Michalek to meet his favorite wrestlers, wrote an article questioning whether his Hall of Fame induction by WWE was "driven by sincerity and not strategy".
 He also wrote in detail about WWE's relationship with Michalek, including his own involvement as the initial point-contact with Michalek's family.
-Roberts, who had left WWE several months prior, was driven to write the article after reading a tweet by Stephanie McMahon made on the same day as Michalek's posthumous receiving of the Warrior Award, which as analyzed by PWInsider "raises questions about the company's reasoning for their community outreach" despite Roberts' love of "the company [having] inducted Michalek into their Hall of Fame".
+Roberts, who had left WWE several months prior, was driven to write the article after reading a tweet by Stephanie McMahon made on the same day as Michalek's posthumous receiving of the Warrior Award, which as analyzed by PWInsider "raises questions about the company's reasoning for their community outreach" despite Roberts's love of "the company [having] inducted Michalek into their Hall of Fame".

 Michalek's father responded to Roberts by tweeting that "regardless of what said, [Roberts] loved Connor and we love him.
 That's what counts.
 I will never [forget] all he did for Connor, and now me."
 A second tweet displayed pictures of Roberts together with Michalek, with the caption that "this is what counts, [let's] please remember.
 Actions that bring smiles, like these [Roberts] gave."
 WWE responded to Roberts in a statement, stating that it was "offensive to suggest that WWE and its executives had anything but altruistic intentions in honoring Connor and his legacy with The Warrior Award".
 WWE also highlighted in their statement their other partnerships for social causes, including Paul Levesque and Stephanie McMahon's Connor's Cure fund for pediatric cancer research and US$1.5 million in funds raised for Susan G. Komen for the Cure.
 David Bixenspan of Wrestling Observer Newsletter wrote that WWE's statement "really doesn't address much of what Roberts said, for whatever it's worth".

 Connor's Cure

 In June 2014, Paul Levesque and Stephanie McMahon founded Connor's Cure in Michalek's memory, a non-profit charitable organization for pediatric cancer research, which they have personally funded through Children's Hospital of Pittsburgh Foundation.
-In their response to Roberts' criticisms in April 2015, WWE stated Connor's Cure "already raised more than $200,000".
+In their response to Roberts's criticisms in April 2015, WWE stated Connor's Cure "already raised more than $200,000".
 The organization reportedly had raised more than $630,000 by September 2015, and nearly $1 million by March 2016, having helped more than 100 families.

 In March 2016, WWE partnered with The V Foundation, a foundation for cancer research created by late sports broadcaster Jim Valvano.